Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Children touring Versailles| ©Joe Shlabotnik

-Book a skip-the-line tour of Versailles
+Book a skip-the-line guided tour of Versailles

 Choose the best way to get to Versailles